diyadesai1904/Customer-Churn-Prediction/README.md

 ## Project Overview

 Customer churn prediction is a critical task for businesses, especially in the telecommunications industry.
-This project aims to predict whether a customer will churn based on various features such as tenure, monthly charges, and service usage.
-The model is built using a Logistic Regression and is deployed as a web application using Streamlit.
+This project aims to predict whether a customer will churn based on various features such as tenure, monthly charges, and service usage.Logistic Regression Model is trained and saved for predicting and is deployed as a web application using Streamlit.
 By leveraging machine learning, this project provides insights that can help companies improve customer retention strategies.

 ## Features

-- **Predictive Modeling**: Utilizes a Random Forest classifier to predict customer churn.
+- **Predictive Modeling**: Utilizes a Logistic Regression Model to predict customer churn.
 - **User -Friendly Interface**: A web application built with Streamlit for easy interaction.
 - **Data Preprocessing**: Handles missing values and categorical variables to prepare data for modeling.
 - **Real-Time Predictions**: Users can input customer data and receive immediate predictions on churn likelihood.